 Reduce your risk when shopping

-Try to limit shopping trips to once a week.
+Only go shopping if it is essential to do so.
 This reduces your risk of getting COVID-19 or spreading it to others.

 - Use the sanitiser provided for your hands and trolley or basket.

 - Remember to avoid touching your face.